 - Harm to self or others

-In most cases, the individual will usually begin the first stage of treatment with detoxification to ween off the substances involved and to manage the side effects of the withdrawal process.
+In most cases, the individual will usually begin the first stage of treatment with detoxification to ween off the substances and manage the side effects of the withdrawal process in a healthy manner.

-Like with any addiction to drugs or alcohol, polysubstance abuse is treated using the same therapies and treatment modalities that have shown to be successful for recovery.
+Like addiction to one type of drug or alcohol, polysubstance use disorder treatment uses the same therapies and treatment modalities that have shown to be successful for single substances.

 - Drug and Alcohol Detox Program